 Gaglioppo is a deep violet grape with intensity and good acidity.
 As a late-ripening grape, it develops flavors and tannins without compromising acidity.
 Like Aglianico, many compare Gaglioppo to Nebbiolo from Piedmont.
 In Ciro, winemakers make bold single-varietal wines and those with a minimum of 95% Gaglioppo.

-Nearby, in the Melissa area, the vineyards are at a higher elevation and produce Gaglioppo wines lighter in body and more floral.
+Nearby, in the Melissa area, the vineyards are at a higher elevation, producing Gaglioppo wines lighter in body and more floral.
 Additionally, both areas also produce great roses of Gaglioppo.
 The top producers and revolution starters include A’Vita, Cote di Franze, and Sergio Arcuri.

 Magliocco, another ancient robust red similar to Gaglioppo, has slowly been remerging in Calabria with excellent results.
 Slightly more subtle, it’s full of black cherry notes and spice.
 Look for great Magliocco from Cantina Scala.